milafternoon/molywood/README.md

     many `add_overlay` commands separated by semicolons and encircled in curly brackets works just as any other multiple action (see `Notes on input formatting` above).
- + `add_label` instantaneously adds a text label anchored to an atom specified with `atom_index`, with the labeling text specified through the `label` parameter; if desired, text size  and color can be specified with `label_color` and `text_size`.
- + `add_distance` instantaneously adds a distance label between the centers of geometry of two selections, specified with `selection1` and `selection2`; as above, text size  and color can be specified with `label_color` and `text_size`.
- + `remove_label` instantaneously deletes a label specified through `id`, with the 0-based ID being related to the number of currently displayed labels (if e.g. 3 labels were added previously, possible IDs are 0, 1 and 2, in the order of their creation; after one  is deleted, the new possible IDs are 0 and 1).
  + `highlight` creates a new representation to highlight a subset of the system selected by specifying the `selection` parameter.
 Color can be chosen with `color`, using either simple color names (black, red,